Skip to main content

 -c, --config <path>nPath (including the filename) of the tool's (YAML) configuration file.

--s, --scopedir <path>nPath of the scope directory from which the tool is called.
+-s, --scopedir <path>YPath of the scope directory where the SAF is located.

--v, --vsntag <vsntag>nVersiontag for which the MRG needs to be (re)generated.
+-v, --vsntag <vsntag>nVersion tag for which the MRG needs to be (re)generated.
+If omitted, MRGs for all versions will be generated.

 <action>Description